fmaymone/timeslot-api/doc/api/v1/feeds/get_the_feed_of_the_current_user_notifications.markdown

 Name : creator
 Description : User who created the slot

+Name : settings
+Description : Only included if it&#39;s a slot of the current User (created-/friend-/re-/groupslot),

+contains User specific settings for this slot (alerts)

 Name : visibility
-Description : Visibiltiy of the slot
+Description : Visibiltiy of the slot (private/friend/foaf/public)

 Name : notes
 Description : Notes on the slot